 BRUNO family park foto: BRUNO family park

 If you’re interested in outer space, you’ll be thrilled to visit the Brno Observatory and Planetarium at Kraví Hora, located in the middle of a beautiful park.

 Need more inspiration?
 Check out our Go To Brno With Kids tour.

 DAY 5 – The Brno Dam called Prýgl and the ZOO

 The “sea” of Brno is easy to reach via public transit, which is one of its many advantages.
-Take tram No. 1 or drive to the wharf, stop by the Zlatá loď tourist information centre, and hop on a boat.
+Take tram No. 1, 3 and 11 or drive to the wharf, stop by the Zlatá loď tourist information centre, and hop on a boat.
 There are several beaches along the way that you can get off at, and all of them are pretty cool, offering nice playgrounds, pubs, and bathrooms.
 We prefer Kozí horka, with easy access to the water and with a lot of attractions for kids.
 If you want to avoid crowds and prefer a bit of wilderness, continue to the Rokle stop.